 Example: You ask your child to “Clean your room” and they respond with “I’m not!”

-Example: You can clean your room, or you can go to bed early.
+Example: You can clean your room then we can watch a movie together, or you can go to bed early.
 You decide.

 Remove The Audience